 Residents Maintain Autonomy

-In Transitional Care Center of Seattle, 13.94% Percentage of Patients
+In Transitional Care Center of Seattle, 12.1% of Patients

-This indicates the percent of residents who needed additional assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may be a sign of the erosion of a resident's health.
+This indicates the percent of patients who needed increased assistance with activities of daily living over time.
+Higher levels of needing for assistance with activities of daily living could be a sign of deterioration of a patient's health.

 Ability to Keep Residents Mobile

-In Transitional Care Center of Seattle, 21.78% Percentage of Residents
+In Transitional Care Center of Seattle, 23.82% of Residents

 Hospitalizations